-If you’re a Scottish taxpayer, your rates will be different.
+If you’re a Scottish taxpayer, your tax rates will be different.

-Taking just enough to keep yourself in the lowest possible tax band will mean that you keep more of your money overall.
+Taking just enough of your pension to keep yourself in the lowest possible tax band will mean that you keep more of your money overall.

 5. Last but not least, passing it on

 Recent changes have made pensions a great way to pass your money on, sometimes tax free to whoever you want to inherit it.
 And Inheritance Tax isn’t normally due on your pension savings, meaning wealth can be passed on down the generations.